 Jefferson Memorial Handicap Parking

 There are a few handicap spots on East Basin Drive.
-Drive by the Jefferson Memorial just beyond the food kiosk and the bus stop and you will see several spots.
+Drive by the Jefferson Memorial just beyond the food kiosk and you will see several spots.
 This is as close as motor vehicles can come to the Jefferson Memorial.
 For those with severe walking disabilities, this may prove to be a little far.
-Furthermore, there are frequently cars and buses illegally parked in these spots.
+Furthermore, there are frequently cars and buses illegally parked in these Jefferson Memorial handicap parking spots.

-If you are together with an abled driver, there is a general parking lot for the Jefferson Memorial in case all the handicap spots are full.
-The driver should continue forward and bear to the left once you get to a small stone bridge.
-This will take you underneath the 14th Street bridge and immediately to a series of parking areas by the Potomac River.
+If you are riding together with an abled driver, there is a parking lot for the Jefferson Memorial which is somewhat further away.
+Use this lot in case all the handicap spots are full.
+You can be dropped off right by the food kiosk.
+The driver should then continue forward and bear to the left rather than go over a small stone bridge.
+This will take you underneath the 14th Street bridge.
+You will immediately encounter a series of parking areas by the Potomac River.

 On-street parking on the National Mall is no longer free of charge.
 Three hour parking is available at $2 per hour.
 Parking meters only accept credit cards.